 How to Apply

-To apply for GenOM ALVA 2014, you must complete an online application, which includes a personal statement and resume portion, and submit official transcripts and two letters of recommendation.
+To apply for GenOM ALVA or Clean Energy ALVA 2015, you must complete an online application, which includes a personal statement and resume portion, and submit official transcripts and two letters of recommendation.
 Detailed instructions are provided below.
-If you would prefer to submit a hardcopy application, you can download it here; must be postmarked by Monday, March 10, 2014.
 Please read through the Frequently Asked Questions (FAQs) and application instructions prior to starting the application process.

 Online Application Instructions

 Please note that once you start the online application, you cannot save it and return to it later, it must be completed all at once.
 Please do not submit multiple applications.
 You cannot make changes to an application once it has been submitted.

 Your personal statement should answer each of the following questions in one concise essay (maximum 5000 characters).

 - What are your long-term career and/or educational goals?

 - What type of science or engineering are you most interested in and why?

 - What research topics are you interested in and why?

 - Please list any relevant skills (i.e., lab, computer, technical) that you have – whether you have learned them in a course, or in a lab or workplace.